-They stress the submission of a very specific proposal instead of a query, for both fiction and nonfiction.
+They stress the submission of a very specific proposal instead of a query.
 They outline what the proposal must contain on their site.

 It is very helpful to visit their website and browse the books that they have previously published.
 You can visit their website here.